nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 </Bundle>
 ```

 What we have just described is shown in the diagram below.
-When entered the url we did a Patient Demographic Query and the response is called Patient Demographic Query Response.
+When entered the url we did a Patient Search FHIR Query and the response is called Patient Search FHIR Query Response.

 {% include image.html
 max-width="200px" file="design/Basic Process Flow PDQm.jpg" alt="Basic Process Flow Patient Search FHIR" caption="Basic Process Flow" %}